 Greentree Consulting Arborist Disclosure Statement

+No matter how thorough a Risk Assessor may be in their inspection, it is the tree owner/manager that assumes all risks as the Risk Manager and must decide if more testing is needed, further opinion sought, or actions of abatement taken.
+Do not let a tree removal service decide for you.
 Trees can be managed, but they cannot be controlled.
-To live near a tree is to accept some degree of risk.
-Risk Managers should strive to strike a good balance between the benefits a tree provides to the community, and the risks it poses.
-The only way to eliminate all tree risks is to eliminate all trees.
+To live near trees is to accept some degree of risk.
+Risk Managers should strive to strike a good balance between the benefits trees provide and the risk they pose.
+The only way all eliminate all risk is to eliminate all trees.
 And that would be a bleak existence~